 - Reboot the system to view initial setup.

 initial-setup-gui to the packages section and enable the

 rhsm command for machine provisioning through Kickstart for Satellite is now available

 %post scripts for machine provisioning on RHEL 9.
 The

-rhsm command helps with all provisioning tasks such as registering the system, attaching RHEL subscriptions, and installing from a satellite instance.
-For more information, see the Registering and installing RHEL from Satellite using Kickstart section under the Performing an advanced RHEL installation guide.
+rhsm command helps with all provisioning tasks such as registering the system, attaching RHEL subscriptions, and installing from a Satellite instance.
+For more information, see the Registering and installing RHEL from Satellite using Kickstart section in the Performing an advanced RHEL installation guide.

 --ntpservers option from the timezone command has been deprecated and has been replaced with this new command.

 Support for Anaconda boot arguments without inst. prefix is no longer available

 inst. prefix have been deprecated since RHEL 7.
 Support for these boot arguments has been removed in RHEL 9.
 To continue using these options, use the